-- The University Police Department shall then be immediately notified at 615-898-2424 of the location of the stopped elevator and advised of the number of persons in the elevator; whether any of the occupants of the elevator are ill or injured; whether the lights are on in that elevator car; and the location of the elevator car in the shaft, if known. - Upon receiving notification of a stopped or malfunctioning occupied elevator the University Police Dispatcher shall dispatch an officer to the location and immediately request a maintenance worker from Emergency Maintenance.
+- The University Police Department shall then be immediately notified at 615-898-2424 of the location of the stopped elevator and advised of the number of persons in the elevator; whether any of the occupants of the elevator are ill or injured; whether the lights are on in that elevator car; and the location of the elevator car in the shaft, if known. - Upon receiving notification of a stopped or malfunctioning occupied elevator during normal working hours on campus (8:00 am - 4:30 pm Monday - Friday), the University Police Dispatcher shall dispatch an officer to the location and immediately request a maintenance worker from Emergency Maintenance through the University Work Orders office (dial 615-898-2308).